zhullyb/monyhar/monyhar/docs/linux/chromium_arm.md

 ## Recipe2: Explicit Cross compiling

-Due to the lack of ARM hardware with the grunt to build Chromium native, cross compiling is currently the recommended method of building for ARM.
+Due to the lack of ARM hardware with the grunt to build Monyhar native, cross compiling is currently the recommended method of building for ARM.

 These instruction are designed to run on Ubuntu Precise.